cneuro/eslint-config-functional/README.md

 ## Disclaimer

-This is an exhaustive and **opinionated** ESLint config that enforces consistent usage of ES6 & [strict](https://typescript-eslint.io/linting/configs/#strict) TypeScript non-OOP paradigms.
-It encourages adherence to best practices and restricts certain language features that are prone to anti-patterns.
+This is an **opinionated** ESLint configuration that enforces stylistic rules and consistent usage of ES6 & [strict](https://typescript-eslint.io/linting/configs/#strict) TypeScript non-OOP paradigms.
+It encourages adherence to some FP best practices and restricts certain language features that are prone to anti-patterns.

-> NB: This config also extends the [Unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn) `recommended` config which supplies a wide host of syntax and pattern restrictions.
+> NB: Do not use with [Prettier](https://prettier.io/), since this includes [@stylistic/eslint-plugin](https://eslint.style/) which supersedes its rules.

 ## Particularities

-The following `unicorn/recommended` rules are amended:

-- `unicorn/filename-case` - most React apps will use PascalCase for component files and kebab-case or snakeCase for others. snake_case should be eschewed in favour of kebab-case.
-- `unicorn/no-array-callback-reference` - this conflicts with type-guards when applying `Array.filter()`, since spelling out the function parameters loses the assertion for subsequent functional chaining.
-- `unicorn/no-nested-ternary` - this conflicts with prettier's autoformat when using redundant parentheses.

-Notable additional linting rules include:
+Notable linting rules include:

 - `class` declarations are disallowed (encouraging the use of pure functions).
 - `default` exports are disallowed (named exports keep imports consistent).